timmyjose-projects/garvel/design/DesignNotes.md

   * This is a minor point, but command-line options parsing needs to be robust and efficient.
 Implementing a custom parser for this seems to be in the offing.

+  * A major requirement is to thoroughly understand the implication of using `JavaCompiler` to compile source code (of the projects that is, not the `garvel` project itself); A fallback mechanism/option to using the system `javac` explicitly would be desirable.

   * Another semi-minor point is to ensure that semantic versioning is properly handled (level of support can be increased over releases, in terms of the number of usecases handled).